 Las Vegas, the casino city in the middle of the Nevada Desert, USA.
 Known primarily for its wild parties and gambling, I don’t like either of those so why did I end up in a place I should have hated?
 I made one loop of a casino and didn’t understand how any of the machines worked, I just wanted to spend maybe $5 just to say I had done it and ended up giving up.
 But I discovered there’s more to Vegas than what it gets its reputation for!
 Instead of getting an adrenaline buzz from the casinos, why not check out some of the Las Vegas thrill rides?!
 They make a great alternative thing to do in Las Vegas if you don’t like partying or gambling!

 I’m going to say it… I’m a HUGE Harry Potter nerd and like any other Harry Potter fan, there are 2 world-wide MUST visit attractions I just had to go to.
-So rather than between England and Iowa…this is more between England and Florida!
+So rather than between England and Iowa…this is more between London and Orlando!
 England, UK is home to the Warner Bros Studio Tour…and Florida, USA has The Wizarding World of Harry Potter, so let’s have a wizard dual between the two, which is better?!

 The Hollywood Sign, located in the Hollywood Hills of LA, USA…you see it in so many films and TV shows yet it’s always so far away.
 However, there are a couple of trails that you can hike that get you behind the sign.
 In this post I’ll answer some of the questions you may have about the Hollywood Sign Hike, such as: how long is the Hollywood Sign hike and how close can you get to the Hollywood Sign!